sunrisedatadept/a-faster-welcome-text/README.md

 This script works by sending contacts to an Automation flow we've set up in Strive. **You must first send at least 1 contact to Strive via the API for this feature to be available**.
 We are taking advantage of the fact that Strive never sends a welcome text to the same person.

 1. Navigate to the Automation section on the left sidebar in your campaign.
-2. Automations > Integrations > New Integration
+2. Automations > API > Create API automation
+3. Name your automation
+4. Set the trigger to "New member is added via API"
+5. Choose the Flow
+6. Create your automation